zed-industries/zed/docs/src/configuring-zed.md

 **Options**

-Zed supports all OpenType features that can be enabled, disabled or set to a value for a given buffer or terminal font.
+Zed supports all OpenType features that can be enabled, disabled or set a value to a font feature for a given buffer or terminal font.

 For example, to disable ligatures and set `7` to `cv01` for a given font you can add the following to your settings: